elilee476/elilee476.github.io/_posts/2024-12-24-Loper-Bright-Event-Study.md

 > Great political and economic decisions on which the fate of mankind rests no longer result today (if they ever did) from balancing opinions in public debate and counterdebate.
 Such decisions are no longer the outcome of parliamentary debate...As things stand today, it is of course *practically impossible* [my emphasis] not to work with commitees, and increasingly smaller committees; in this way the parliamentary plenum gradually drifts away from its purpose (that is, from its public), and as a result becomes a mere façade.
 >
-> Small and exclusive commmittees of parties or of party coalitions make their decisions behind closed doors, and what representatives of big capitalist interest groups aree to in the smallest committees is more important for the fate of millions of people, perhaps, than any political decisions.
+> Small and exclusive commmittees of parties or of party coalitions make their decisions behind closed doors, and what representatives of big capitalist interest groups agree to in the smallest committees is more important for the fate of millions of people, perhaps, than any political decisions.
 The idea of modern parliamentarism, the demand for checks, and the belief in openness and publicity were born in the struggle against the secret politics of absolute princes.
 The popular sense of freedom and justice was outraged by arcane practices that decided the fate of nations in secret resolutions.
-But how harmless and idyllic are the objects of cabinet politics in the seventeenth and eighteenth centuries compared with the fate that is at stake today and which is the subject of all manner of secrets [my note: technocapital].
+But how harmless and idyllic are the objects of cabinet politics in the seventeenth and eighteenth centuries compared with the fate that is at stake today and which is the subject of all manner of secrets [my note: the futile struggle to discpline technocapital].
 >
 > In the face of this reality, the belief in a discussion public must suffer a terrible disillusionment...the samllest number still believe that just laws and the right politics can be achieved through newspaper articles, speeches at demonstrations, and parliamentary debates.